timeseriesadmin/timeseriesadmin/README.md

 - CORE: add `APP_ELECTRON=true` to preelectron:stag and prod, it doesn't work now because of misconfigured updates
 - CORE: secure localStorage e.g. with password encryption of stored data (?) see: https://stackoverflow.com/questions/3220660/local-storage-vs-cookies
 - UX: in network error indicate possible cause of lack of port number if it is not provided by user
+- UX: reset active pagination page to 0 after executing query
+- UX: when duplicated query is added to history it should remove all previous history entries of this query

 ## Known bugs